Livl-Corporation/livl-os/README.md

 # **📁 Project structure**

 - Each lab is in a folder named `<lab-number>-<exercise-name>`
+- There are 6 labs in this project:
+  - `01-syscall_fs`: System calls and file system
+  - `02-proc`: Process management
+  - `03-threads`: Threads management
+  - `04-signals`: Process and signals
+  - `08-docker`: Handle Docker
+  - `09-docker`: Master Docker
-- Each lab folder contains the following structure:
+- Each lab folder contains the following structure (except for the `08-docker` and `09-docker` labs):

 ```
 <lab-number>-<exercise-name>